keithlim/hrtech/README.md

 # HRTECH

-A HR management platform built using the PEAN (PostgreSQL, Express, Node.js, Angular) stack.
+A HR management platform built using the PEAN (PostgreSQL, Express, Angular, Node.js) stack.

 Current use cases supported
  - uploading of .csv files